Vidyapati: Political career

 The independence of the kings Vidyapati worked for was often threatened by incursions by Muslim sultans.
 The Kīrttilatā makes reference to an incident where the Oiniwar King, Raja Gaṇeśvara, was killed by the Turkish commander, Malik Arsalan in 1371.
 By 1401, Vidyapati requested the help of the Jaunpur Sultan in overthrowing Arsalan and installing Gaṇeśvara's sons, Vīrasiṃha and Kīrttisiṃha, on the throne.
 With the Sultan's assistance, Arsalan was deposed and Kīrttisiṃha, the oldest son, became the ruler of Mithila.

 The conflicts of his time are evident in his works.
-In his early praise-poem Kīrttilatā, he slyly criticizes his patron for his perceived deference to Muslims.
+In his early praise-poem Kīrttilatā, he slyly criticises his patron for his perceived deference to Muslims.